GuoruiXu/GuoruiXu.github.io/index.md

 </table>

 ### About Me
-> I’m an undergraduate student who is interested to algebraic geometry (geometrical instead of arithmetical).
+> I’m an undergraduate student who is interested to Harmonic analysis and representation theory.

 ### My CV
 > **Coming Soon.**